 If for example you have a battery that is connected to a fuse, then you can connect on probe to the battery side and then one to the fuse side.
 Start turning off fuses unitil the reading is correct or the infinity symbol and then you will know which fuse is bad.
-Talk about battery, if you need a tool to maintain your car battery, i recommend you using the best battery tender, i used it and it is great tool to do that.

 The thing about finding ground faults in a circuit that can be annoying is figuring out which one it is, but it really isn't that hard.
 You just have to test each on until you find the bad one.

 This requires being patient and taking your time.
 If you stay patient and take your time though, then you can find which circuit is bad and know which one to repair, instead of having to fix them all.